Canadian Shield: Mining and economics

 The Canadian Shield is one of the world's richest areas for mineral ores.
 It is filled with substantial deposits of nickel, gold, silver, and copper.
 There are many mining towns extracting these minerals.
 The largest, and one of the best known, is Sudbury, Ontario.
 Sudbury is an exception to the normal process of forming minerals in the shield since the Sudbury Basin is an ancient meteorite impact crater.
 Ejecta from the meteorite impact was found in the Rove Formation in May 2007.
 The nearby but less-known Temagami Magnetic Anomaly has striking similarities to the Sudbury Basin.
 This suggests it could be a second metal-rich impact crater.
 In northeastern Quebec, the giant Manicouagan Reservoir is the site of an extensive hydroelectric project (Manic-cinq, or Manic-5).
 This is one of the largest-known meteorite impact craters on Earth, though not as large as the Sudbury crater.

 The Flin Flon greenstone belt in central Manitoba and east-central Saskatchewan "is one of the largest Paleoproterozoic volcanic-hosted massive sulfide (VMS) districts in the world, containing 27 copper-zinc-(gold) deposits from which more than 183 million tonnes of sulfide have been mined."
 The portion in the Northwest Territories has recently been the site of several major diamond discoveries.
 The kimberlite pipes in which the diamonds are found are closely associated with cratons, which provide the deep lithospheric mantle required to stabilize diamond as a mineral.
 The kimberlite eruptions then bring the diamonds from over 150 km depth to the surface.
-The Diavik mine is actively mining kimberlite diamonds.
+The Diavik mine, the longest running diamond mine in Canada, stopped producing diamonds in 2026 after 23 years.